-A DER Aggregator shall report to the Office of the Interconnection any proposed update to the inventory of the individual Component DERs within the DER Aggregation Resource, or proposed additional market services provided by the DER Aggregation Resource, identified in the DER Aggregator’s registration to reflect any proposed addition or subtraction of a Component DER, and any applicable information or data associated with the Component DER, in accordance with the specifications described in the PJM Manuals.
-Any proposed update shall not require a new registration of the existing Component DERs within the approved DER Aggregation Resource.
-Upon notification of any proposed update, the electric distribution company shall have an opportunity to conduct a review, for a period of up to 60-days, and make a recommendation to the Office of the Interconnection, in accordance with the provisions of this section, prior to the Office of the Interconnection approving or denying the proposed update to the DER Aggregation Resource.
+A DER Aggregator shall report to the Office of the Interconnection any proposed update to the inventory of the individual Component DER within the DER Aggregation Resource, or proposed additional market services provided by the DER Aggregation Resource, identified in the DER Aggregator’s registration to reflect any proposed addition or subtraction of a Component DER or market service, and any applicable information or data associated with the Component DER or market service, in accordance with the specifications described in the PJM Manuals.
+Any proposed update shall not require a new registration of the existing Component DER within the approved DER Aggregation Resource.
+Upon notification of any proposed update, the electric distribution company shall have an opportunity to conduct a review, for a period of up to 60 calendar days, in accordance with the provisions of this section related to initial registration, and make a recommendation to the Office of the Interconnection, prior to the Office of the Interconnection approving or denying the proposed update to the DER Aggregation Resource.
 The DER Aggregator may continue to participate in the energy, capacity, and/or ancillary services markets of PJM through the DER Aggregator Participation Model using its existing approved DER Aggregation Resource during the course of any such review conducted by the electric distribution company.
-An inventory of the individual Component DERs within a DER Capacity Aggregation Resource registration may not be modified during the course of an applicable Delivery Year.
+An inventory of the individual Component DER within a DER Capacity Aggregation Resource registration may not be modified during the course of an applicable Delivery Year.

-All Component DERs in a DER Aggregation Resource shall interface with the same primary pricing node, except: (i) in the case of a DER Aggregation Resource that only provides ancillary services and is less than or equal to 5 MW, the Component DERs within the DER Aggregation Resource may interface with multiple primary pricing nodes, so long as those primary pricing nodes are in the same service territory of a single electric distribution company; and (ii) in the case of Component DERs in a DER Capacity Aggregation Resource, which may interface with multiple primary pricing nodes so long as those primary pricing nodes are located within a defined Locational Deliverability Area.
+All Component DER in a DER Aggregation Resource shall interface with the same primary pricing node, except: (i) in the case of a DER Aggregation Resource that only provides ancillary services and is less than or equal to 5 MW, the Component DER within the DER Aggregation Resource may interface with multiple primary pricing nodes, so long as those primary pricing nodes are in the same state, service territory of a single electric distribution company; and (ii) in the case of Component DER in a DER Capacity Aggregation Resource, which may interface with multiple primary pricing nodes so long as those primary pricing nodes are located within a defined Locational Deliverability Area.

-The Office of the Interconnection will establish a period review, no less than annually, or more frequently as needed, for a permanent electrical location change, to; (i) confirm that all data reviewed and verified in the registration process is still complete and accurate, and (ii) request any updates to such data in order to continue participation in the DER Aggregator Participation Model.
+The Office of the Interconnection will establish a periodic review, in coordination with the electric distribution company and DER Aggregator, no less than annually, or more frequently as needed, to identify any permanent electrical location change that would modify the pricing node associated with a DER Aggregation Resource or its underlying Component DER.
+During this review, the Office of the Interconnection shall: (i) confirm that applicable data reviewed and verified in the registration process is still complete and accurate, and (ii) request any updates to such data as a condition of continued participation in the DER Aggregator Participation Model.

-DER Aggregators self-schedule their DER Aggregation Resources into the PJM Day-ahead Energy Market and Real-time Energy Market based on bidding parameters for the applicable technology-type, as described in the PJM Manuals.
-DER Aggregators shall be eligible, at their election, to offer a dispatchable range in submitting bidding parameters into the Day-ahead Energy Market and Real-time Energy Market.
+A DER Aggregator shall self-schedule their DER Aggregation Resources into the PJM Day-ahead Energy Market and Real-time Energy Market based on bidding parameters for the applicable technology-type, as described in the PJM Manuals.
+A DER Aggregator shall be eligible, at their election, to offer a dispatchable range in submitting bidding parameters into the Day-ahead Energy Market and Real-time Energy Market.